Kamari Moulton

 Kamari Moulton (born April 1, 2005) is an American college football running back for the Iowa Hawkeyes.

 Early life

 Moulton attended high school at Cardinal Gibbons located in Fort Lauderdale, Florida.
 Coming out of high school, he was rated as a three-star recruit, where he committed to play college football for the Florida Atlantic Owls, over other offers from schools such as Syracuse, Akron, Appalachian State, Buffalo, Central Michigan, UConn, and Toledo.
 However, Moulton would later flip his commitment to play for the Iowa Hawkeyes after receiving a late offer.

 College career

 During his first collegiate season in 2023, he appeared in four games, rushing for 93 yards and two touchdowns on 27 carries.
 In the 2024 Music City Bowl, Moulton rushed for 96 yards and a touchdown in a loss to Missouri.
 He finished the 2024 season, rushing for 473 yards and three touchdowns on 83 carries.
-Heading into the 2025 season, Moulton was named the team's starting running back.
+Moulton was named the team's starting running back for the 2025 season, putting up 878 yards and 5 touchdowns on the ground, and another 97 yards receiving.
+Heading into the 2026 season, Moulton was again named the team's starting running back.
+He ran for a career-high 183 yards and two touchdowns in the season opener against Northern Illinois.